Standards of Practice

 5. Non-functional or clogged drains.

 6. On the presence of plumbing pipes or components with a documented history of functional defects.

 7. Defective or ineffective pumps and irrigation system component parts (exclusive of wells).

 2. Water conditioning systems.

 4. Fire sprinkler systems.

 5. Private waste disposal systems.

-1. Whether water supply and waste disposal systems are public or private.
+1. Whether waste disposal systems are public or private.

 2. The quantity or quality of the water supply, including the quantity or quality of the irrigation system supply.